-Complications are when problems occur during or after the operation.
-The possible complications of any operation include an unexpected reaction to the anaesthetic, excessive bleeding or developing a blood clot.
+Endometrial ablation can cause a few complications, like any medical procedure.
+Any operation can cause an unexpected reaction to the anaesthetic, excessive bleeding or a blood clot.
 Blood clots usually occur in a vein in the leg (deep vein thrombosis, DVT).

 Complications specific to endometrial ablation are rare but can include:

-- damage to your womb, bladder or bowel – you may need further surgery to repair the damage
+- damage to your womb, bladder or bowel – you may need more surgery to repair the damage

 - burns to your womb, vagina or skin when heated liquids and probes are used